Factory Soundproofing Types and How Effective They Really Are

 1. Cardboard “Shell” Panels

-Some manufacturers still use pressed cardboard panels with a thin foam core—often glued straight to the roof metal with no vibration damping underneath.
+Some manufacturers still use pressed cardboard panels with a thin foam core—often glued straight to the roof metal with no vibration-damping layer underneath.

 While this adds a little sound insulation, it does nothing to absorb reflected noise or vibrations.
 Over time, these panels dry out, crack, and become useless for sound correction.

-2. Felt-Based Recycled Fabric (a.k.a.
-Porolon or Felt Mix)
+2. Felt-Based Recycled Fabric (Felt or Foam Blend)

-• Made with phenol-based binders, which aren’t great for your health.
+• Made with phenol-based binders, which may be harmful to health.

-• Usually applied directly to bare metal — no vibration layer.
+• Usually applied directly to bare metal, with no vibration-damping layer underneath.

 • Difficult to remove — it crumbles and leaves sticky residue everywhere.